-A data source is a resource in the repository that specifies how and where to obtain the data displayed by reports and OLAP views.
+A data source is a resource in the repository that specifies how and where to obtain the data displayed by reports, Domains, Ad Hoc views, and OLAP views.
 Administrators must define data sources before uploading reports that rely on them.
-Typically, a data source specifies the URI of the database server and the details you need to access it, such as a user name and password.
+Typically, a data source specifies the URI of the database server and the details you need to access it, such as a username and password.